 - Help you navigate processes set in place by Georgia state adoption law

 - Thoroughly explain each of the legal documents you’ll be asked to sign and ensure that you are fully appraised of your rights and legal obligations, and

 - Be there every step of the way up until you’ve finalized your adoption in court.

 Contact our law firm, conveniently located in Lawrenceville, GA to learn more.
-Our Gwinnett County adoption attorney offers a free case evaluation, so don’t hesitate to get help with this momentous occasion today.
+Our Gwinnett County adoption attorney offers a case evaluation, so don’t hesitate to get help with this momentous occasion today.

 What Are the Adoption Requirements in Georgia?